JonasUJ/dsys-hw3/README.md

 ```
 $ go run . -help
 Usage of dsys-hw3:
+  -delay int
+        Delay in seconds between a message being registered and the same message being sent
   -loss int
         0-100% chance of message (on send) loss
   -name string